 Short Answer

-Both the model and the market expect the price of NVIDIA H200 compute to be Above $2.35 by May 31, 2026, with no compelling evidence of mispricing.
+Both the model and the market overwhelmingly agree that the price of NVIDIA H200 compute will be above $2.35 by May 31, 2026, with only minor residual uncertainty.

 1. Executive Verdict